 More than 30 million Americans have some form of eczema.
-It is possible to have more than one type of eczema at a time, but that is relatively rare.
-Eczema is not a contagious disease, and many people seek eczema treatment for personal reasons.
+This red and scaly rash is known for being very itchy.
 Dermatologists of Birmingham offers eczema treatment for children and adults who live in Birmingham, Alabaster and surrounding areas in Alabama.

 What is Eczema (Atopic Dermatitis)?

 Eczema is a group of conditions that tend to cause a specific set of symptoms: the skin becomes red, itchy and inflamed.

 Atopic Dermatitis is the most common type of eczema that is associated with family history, asthma and allergic rhinitis (hay fever).
 It is common in children and tends to be worse in the colder months, but atopic dermatitis can occur at any age or time of year.
 Irritants and rarely food allergies sometimes trigger flares of atopic dermatitis.
 Atopic dermatitis is caused by a cascade of immune system pathways being overstimulated in the skin.

 While eczema is not curable, the goals of treatment are to: